ESP-IDF FreeRTOS SMP Changes¶

 the interrupts of the other core.
 Therefore, disabling interrupts is NOT

 a valid protection method against simultaneous access to shared data as it

 leaves the other core free to access the data even if the current core has

 disabled its own interrupts.

-For this reason, ESP-IDF FreeRTOS implements critical sections using mutexes, and calls to enter or exit a critical must provide a mutex that is associated with a shared resource requiring access protection.
+For this reason, ESP-IDF FreeRTOS implements critical sections using special mutexes, referred by portMUX_Type objects on top of specific ESP32 spinlock component and calls to enter or exit a critical must provide a spinlock object that is associated with a shared resource requiring access protection.
 When entering a critical section in ESP-IDF FreeRTOS, the calling core will disable its scheduler and interrupts similar to the vanilla FreeRTOS implementation.
-However, the calling core will also take the mutex whilst the other core is left unaffected during the critical section.
-If the other core attempts to take the same mutex, it will spin until the mutex is released.
+However, the calling core will also take the locks whilst the other core is left unaffected during the critical section.
+If the other core attempts to take the spinlock, it will spin until the lock is released.
 Therefore, the ESP-IDF FreeRTOS implementation of critical sections allows a core to have protected access to a shared resource without disabling the other core.
 The other core will only be affected if it tries to concurrently access the same resource.

 The ESP-IDF FreeRTOS critical section functions have been modified as follows…

 portENTER_CRITICAL_ISR(mux)are all macro defined to call